-- Identifying gaps or duplication of non-medical services (e.g., social, vocational, educational and mandated general health care programs) to individuals and developing strategies to improve the delivery and coordination of these services. - Developing strategies to assess or increase the capacity of non-medical programs. - Monitoring the non-medical delivery systems. - Developing procedures for tracking families' requests for assistance with nonmedical services and the providers of such services.
-Note: the actual tracking of requests would be coded under code 9.
+- Identifying gaps or duplication of non-medical services (e.g., social, vocational, educational and mandated general health care programs) to individuals and developing strategies to improve the delivery and coordination of these services. - Developing strategies to assess or increase the capacity of non-medical programs. - · Developing procedures for tracking families' requests for assistance with non- - Evaluating the need for non-medical services in relation to specific populations or geographic areas. - Analyzing non-medical data related to a specific program, population, or geographic area. - Working with other agencies providing non-medical services to improve the coordination and delivery of services and to improve collaboration around the early identification of non-medical or social problems. - Defining the scope of each agency's non-medical services in relation to other services. - Developing advisory or work groups of professionals to provide consultation and advice regarding the delivery of non-medical services and state-mandated health screenings. - Developing non-medical referral sources.

-- Evaluating the need for non-medical services in relation to specific populations or geographic areas. - Analyzing non-medical data related to a specific program, population, or geographic area. - Working with other agencies providing non-medical services to improve the coordination and delivery of services and to improve collaboration around the early identification of non-medical or social problems. - Defining the scope of each agency's non-medical services in relation to other services. - Developing advisory or work groups of professionals to provide consultation and advice regarding the delivery of non-medical services and state-mandated health screenings. - Developing non-medical referral sources. - Coordinating with interagency committees to identify, promote and develop nonmedical services.
+• Coordinating with interagency committees to identify, promote and develop non-medical services.